Updated 2009.04.24

 Look Around You 2002

 Look Around You is a series of ten-minute educational science program parodies.
-I'm hoping that one day a region 1 DVD becomes available.

 "What are birds?
 We just don't know."